 What makes a bad follower?

-Although most ladies consider themselves to be competent on the dance floor, some don’t realize that they’re not so comfortable to dance with.
+Although most ladies consider themselves to be competent on the dance floor, some don’t realize they’re not so comfortable to dance with.
 What’s going on?

 As with any physical activity, form plays a big part.